IB DIPLOMA PROGRAMME

 The most popular of these institutions are ranked among the top universities in the world.
 The IB recognition resource and document library has testimonials from universities working with DP students.

-The DP focuses on rigorous academic study, within a broad and balanced curriculum, which can prepare students well for employment.
+The DP focuses on a rigorous academic study, within a broad and balanced curriculum, which can prepare students well for employment.
 Students in the DP also have the opportunity to apply their knowledge and skills to community service, gaining valuable experience outside the academic world.

 All universities in India accept the IB Diploma as equivalent to Class 12 qualification from an Indian board.
 The IB Diploma has been recognized by the AIU as an entry qualification to all universities in India since 1983 and renewed in 2010.
 According to AIU: “The International Baccalaureate Diploma…has been equated with +2 stage (Grade 12) qualification of an Indian Board since 1983.
 Students intending to join Indian Universities after completion of their IB qualifications are eligible to pursue Bachelor’s degree programme at Indian Universities.
 Those intending to join Professional Degree programmes…are required to have studied the subjects of Physics, Chemistry, Biology/Mathematics and English at the qualifying level.”
 (AIU, Dec, 2010).